loxK/Wordpress_Simple_Facebook_Connect/readme.txt

 Facebook avatars use slightly different code than other avatars.
 They should style the same, but not all themes will have this working properly, due to various theme designs and such.

 However, it is almost always possible to correct this with some simple CSS adjustments.
-For this reason, they are placed inside a div with an "fbavatar" class, for you to use to style them as you need.
+For this reason, they are given an "fbavatar" class, for you to use to style them as you need.
 Just use .fbavatar in your CSS and add styling rules to correct those specific avatars.

+Also note that Facebook "square" avatars are limited to 50 by 50 pixels in size.
+If your theme uses a bigger one, then it'll get scaled up and may look bad.
+There's no easy fix for this, as the other avatars offered by Facebook are not square shaped.
+If it returned those, then it could mess up many more themes. complain to Facebook and tell them to offer larger squared off avatars.

 = The login plugin won't let me connect my accounts! =

 A new security feature in the login plugin is email validation.

 When you connect your account to Facebook, the plugin talks to Facebook behind the scenes and attempts to verify your email address.
 This means that your email on your WordPress account must match one of the email addresses attached to your Facebook account.
 If the matching process fails, you'll get an alert box telling you why it failed, and the accounts will not be linked.

 This is a very alpha process and I can't be sure I've worked all the bugs out.
 If you have a problem and you know that your two accounts share the same email address, then email me directly with the problem and I'll try to help you out and fix the plugin.
-Please include screenshots of your email address in both WordPress and Facebook to prove you've checked that possible problem.
+Please include screenshots of your email address in both WordPress and Facebook to prove you've checked that possible problem, and also so I can check the code with that address myself.

-= Why does the comment plugin ask everybody to send them email? =

-The comments plugin, as of version 0.10, asks for the Facebook user's permission to get their email address.
-Facebook uses a system called "proxy email", where it gives an email address back that is not the user's real email address, but which will forward emails to them.
-The comments plugin puts this information in the comment's email field.
-This is so that when you get the comment notification email, then the Reply-To section will actually work.
-You'll be able to reply back to the comment notification and the email will actually get to the user.
-This also lets plugins like Subscribe to Comments work.

-Sometime soon, Facebook is planning on changing their Email API, so this functionality may change or break.
-The plugin will be kept up to date with any changes Facebook makes, however, the permissions dialog will very likely remain.

-To disable this type permissions dialog, disable the option "Require Name and Email" in the WordPress Settings->Discussion screen.

-= Why can't I automatically publish to my Application/Fan Page? =
+= Why can't I automatically publish to my Application? =

 Sorry, nothing I can do about it.
-There's a bug on Facebook preventing this: http://bugs.developers.facebook.com/show_bug.cgi?id=8184
+There's a bug (or design flaw, if you prefer) on Facebook preventing this for Applications: http://bugs.developers.facebook.com/show_bug.cgi?id=8184

 When they fix it, I'll turn this feature on.
 The code is there and done, it just needs to have that bug fixed.

+Note that you should be able to auto-publish to Fan Pages just fine.

 In the meantime, the manual publishing button for an Application or Fan Page works correctly.
 And automatic publishing of new posts to your personal profile works fine.
 Note: If you use a multi-user blog, this will publish to the user profile of whoever is publishing the post.
 That user must also have granted the extended permissions for it to work.
 Different people may see different settings there, so anybody doing publishing must have granted that permission if they want the post sent to Facebook automatically in any format.

-= All the email addresses I get from this look like @proxy.facebook.com! =

-Go to your FB Application, and edit the Settings.
-On the Advanced Page, there's a space for "email domain".
-Put your domain in there.
-Having that filled properly will give your users the ability to give you their real email addresses instead of the Facebook proxied ones.

 = How do I use this Fanbox custom CSS option? =
 Well, first you have to learn CSS.